 - 4.13.2 The council's capital programme is funded by grants, borrowing and capital receipts.
 The following capital schemes are proposed to be included in the 2014/15 capital budget, all funded by borrowing on a self-financed basis; - a.
 Energy from Waste Plant approval to fund up to £40m of the capital construction cost of an Energy from Waste plant in Hartlebury was approved by Cabinet on the 12th December 2013.
 The cost of financing the borrowing will initially be received from the waste contractor loan repayments during the remaining PFI term and subsequently from the waste disposal revenue budget. - b.
 Road Infrastructure Cabinet approved on the 25th July 2013 to invest £20m in the improvement of road conditions from spring 2014.
 The cost of providing this finance will be met from both the Local Transport Plan capital funding and savings in the annual revenue road maintenance budget. - c.
 Leisure Centres a separate report detailing the requirements for the improvements to the county's leisure centres will be submitted for approval in January 2014.
 These improvements will generate extra income from increased participation enabling the reduction of the current management fee arrangement to zero over the coming years as well as fund the cost of debt repayment which will be funded by rental charges to the leisure provider, currently Halo. - d.
 Disabled Facilities Grants (DFGs) the council has a statutory duty to provide DFGs and providing funding reduces the risk of the hospitalisation of vulnerable people, enabling them to remain in their own homes.
 The council receives grant funding from the Government, which used to require a match funding commitment and although this requirement has been removed the need exceeds current grant value by an estimated £200k.
 The cost of borrowing (£200k) will be funded by a revenue budget contribution. - e.
 Closed Landfill Sites this is for replacement boreholes at the Belmont site and improvements to the Leominster site, the total for both schemes being £76k with the cost of borrowing funded by a revenue budget contribution. - 4.13.3 The addition of the above self-financed capital schemes will add £68.9m prudential borrowing funded capital budgets over the next three years.
 Due to the self-financing nature of the schemes there is no overall revenue budget impact with no cost of borrowing requiring financing by the council tax payer. - 4.13.4 Agreement of the additional self-financing schemes will not breach the council's prudential indicators for borrowing.
-The above schemes have been included in the Treasury Management Strategy within this MTFS. - 4.13.5 The following table summarises the existing and proposed capital investment programme;-
+The above schemes have been included in the Treasury Management Strategy within this MTFS. - 4.13.5 The council needs to increase the number of special school places available to children with severe and complex difficulties over the period of this MTFS.
+The SEN school in the north of the County will be extended, adapted and improved through a series of phases to address this as capital funding is secured. - 4.13.6 The following table summarises the existing and proposed capital investment programme;-